ThisIsMirk/mashable-shares/README.md

 ![alt text](https://github.com/ThisIsMirk/mashable-shares/blob/main/heatmapwhite.png?raw=true)

-The heatmap was created using the seaborn library and the code looked like this (sns is seaborn):
+The heatmap was created using the seaborn library and the code looked like this:

 ```
 #making a heatmap to see what columns have the most missing values
 sns.heatmap(new_data.isnull(), cbar=False)
 ```
+(sns is seaborn)

+Further data cleaning such as removing non-predictive attributes and dropping rows with missing values greatly improved performance without affecting accuracy.

+## Target Classification
+We decided to use the mean of the target class as our point of classification.
+The mean of the target attribute (number of shares) is 3395.
+Therefore, any article that was shared more than 3395 times is classified as 'popular'.